Jan 21, 2025

 8 min read

-Singapore Crypto Regulations—All You Need to Know in 2024
+Singapore Crypto Regulations—All You Need to Know in 2025

-Learn about compliance requirements and licensing procedures
+Learn about the compliance requirements and licensing procedures in Singapore's crypto industry in 2025.

 To help you navigate Singapore’s crypto environment, we at Sumsub prepared this guide explaining the specifics of the country’s regulations.

-Crypto is not considered legal tender in Singapore, but it can be used as an alternative means of payment (Legal tender refers to the officially-recognized currency that can be used to settle debts and fulfill financial obligations within a country).
-In Singapore, the legal tender is the Singapore Dollar (SGD), issued and regulated by the Monetary Authority of Singapore (MAS).
+Crypto is not considered legal tender in Singapore, but it can be used as an alternative means of payment (Legal tender refers to the officially recognized currency that can be used to settle debts and fulfill financial obligations within a country).

 Who is affected?